mlabs-haskell/godot-cardano/README.md

 - look into building Godot C++ modules

+Future:
-Future: Integrate cardano-serialization-lib or cardano-transaction-lib or paima-engine.
-Support Windows.
+- integrate cardano-serialization-lib or cardano-transaction-lib or paima-engine
+- support Windows

 ## How?